sleeplessinc/node-chopper/README.md

 ## Chopper

 The object created from Chopper() cuts the stream into delimited pieces, but does not throttle itself at all.
+The stream for Chopper() is just sequentials calls to feed it more data via next().

-It can be used 3 different ways.
+Chopper() can be used 3 different ways.

 ### Returning an Array